webis-de/mturk-manager/README.md

 3. Visit [localhost:8000](http://localhost:8000)

 **Note** You can safely ignore the following message in the terminal: `You have XXX unapplied migration(s)`.
-You can execute `python manage.py migrate` if the message bothers you.
+You can execute `python3 manage.py migrate` if the message bothers you.

 ## Supported Features
 * Create and manage mechanical turk projects